 Kahuzi Biega National Park is a prestigious national parks, the only place where travelers can see the Eastern Lowland gorillas.
 This Park was named after the two dominant Volcanoes i.e. Mount Kahuzi standing at 3,308 meters/10,853 feet and Mount Biega standing at 2,790 meters/9,154 feet above sea level.

-Kahuzi-Biega a UNESCO World Heritage Site was gazatted in 1970 with an aim of protecting the Eastern lowland Gorillas (Gorilla beringei graueri) and occupies an area of 6000 square kilometers characterized by marsh, wetlands, Riparian and tropical rainforests.
-The luxuriant Tropical rainforest of this park is prominent for over 1178 plant species, over 136 mammal species and about 350 bird species including 42 species endemic to the Park.
+Kahuzi-Biega a UNESCO World Heritage Site was gazatted in 1970 with an aim of protecting the Eastern lowland Gorillas (Gorilla beringei graueri) and occupies an area of 6000 square kilometers characterized by marsh, wetlands, Riparian and tropical rain forests.
+The luxuriant Tropical rain forest of this park is prominent for over 1178 plant species, over 136 mammal species and about 350 bird species including 42 species endemic to the Park.
 The most prominent wildlife in this Park are the Eastern Lowland gorillas, and other mammal species include African forest elephants, Albertine Owlet, Eastern Chimpanzee, Hippos, Lowland Bongo, Giant Forest hogs among others.
-With these captivating attractions (mountains, wildlife and bird species), the main tourist activities in this Park.
+With these captivating attractions (mountains, wildlife and bird species) several travelers opt for Congo safaris to experience Kahuzi Biega wonders.

 The Eastern Gorilla